-Consider the questions you put, answer the other people’s questions about yourself.
+Consider the questions you put, and answer the other people’s questions about yourself.
 What do you say about yourself when putting questions?
 How do your questions define your personal brand?

-5. Am I being challenged, provoked or unnerved?
+5. Am I being challenged, provoked, or unnerved?
 What’s my state?

 6. Is this the right place & audience to say this?

 Caragiale, the great playwriter, talking to Eminescu, the great poet, once contradicted himself in a conversation, stating the opposite idea of the previous in just 15 minutes.
-Asked by Eminescu why, Caragiale answered: “15 minutes ago there were other people behind the stairs listening”.
+Asked by Eminescu why Caragiale answered: “15 minutes ago, there were other people behind the stairs listening”.

 Will the other people hearing understand the same thing as the speaker?
 If not, phrase well.

-A speaker, especially when in an audience, has the authority.
+A speaker, especially when in an audience, has authority.
 He’s the one people listen to.
 It’s challenging to question such a formal authority without seeming “the bad guy”?